Synthetica9/tufte-pandoc/README.rst

 -  Use nix-build instead of nix-shell, for performance, persistence, and reproducibility.
 -  Rename the default filters to something more descriptive.
--  Create an init script to remove default content.
 -  Add an index file that explicitly lists chapters? (for easier reshuffling)